-I was once in Russia before Glasnost, it was the hard-core communist period and the cold war was blowing its chill across the western hemisphere.
-As an art student, I wanted to see how the locals lived so I went to a supermarket in Moscow and Leningrad (now St. Petersburg).
+I was once in Russia before Glasnost, it was the hard-core communist period, and the cold war was blowing its chill across the western hemisphere.
+As an art student, I wanted to see how the locals lived, so I went to a supermarket in Moscow and Leningrad (now St. Petersburg).
 Since there was no competition, there was no real need to market all the products.
 Coffee was coffee.
-Coffee from the state was the only coffee available and if you didn’t want state coffee, you didn’t drink coffee.
-Also, the coffee in Moscow costs exactly the same as the coffee in Vladivostock, 3000 miles away.
+Coffee from the state was the only coffee available, and if you didn’t want state coffee, you didn’t drink coffee.
+The coffee in Moscow costs precisely the same as the coffee in Vladivostock, 3000 miles away.

 MY FAVOURITE DESIGN PROJECTS

 OUP companion to beer app

 I have been a designer all my working life, and it inspires me every day the joy a great design can bring.

 A specification of an object, manifested by an agent, intended to accomplish goals, in a particular environment, using a set of primitive components, satisfying a set of requirements, subject to constraints.
 This is also the goal of the UX designer, the object being the emotional experience of the user.

 But design is FUN.
 I started as a designer at school (see the “About Me” page).

 This is beginning to become an essential aspect of the UX design palette.
 Design is no longer a fixed size (e.g., book cover, a CD box, a poster); it dynamically changes from a 21-inch screen to a screen of a smartphone.
 The UX designer has to cope with this moving target.